Do you want to know or see what artificial intelligence is like?

 Ordinarily, machines cannot tell the difference between your face and mine (they were that dumb).

 AI systems are intelligent enough to know and remember your face.

-Did I just gave you an example of artificial intelligence?
+Did I just give you an example of artificial intelligence?

 Let me get straight to the list before I exhaust them in this intro.

 Homes are where AI systems are gaining some due recognition, and I want that trend to continue upwards.

 Obviously (for me), because I work from home, live alone (for now), and would appreciate autonomous machines that will make my stay at home stress-less.